XorEaxDaBoss/devomy/src/content/blog/micah5.md

 ---
 title: Micah Chapter 5
-description: Micah 5:2 is a prophecy that foretells the birthplace of the Messiah, stating that he will come from Bethlehem.
-This verse holds significant meaning for Christians as it is believed to have been fulfilled through the birth of Jesus Christ.
+description: Micah 5:2 prophesies the birthplace of the Messiah in Bethlehem Ephrathah.
 pubDate: 2023-07-15
 updatedDate: 2023-07-15
 hero: "./images/devotion.jpg"